Court Awards $936,000 Ponzi Scheme Judgment

 (CN) - A federal judge granted the U.S. Securities and Exchange Commission more than $936,000 in a default judgment against a Florida woman running a Ponzi scheme involving immigration bail bonds.

-The SEC commenced it action against Jenny Coplan of Tarmac, Fla., seeking injunctive, declaratory and monetary relief for her alleged violations of federal securities laws.
+The SEC commenced it action against Jenny Coplan of Tamarac, Fla., seeking injunctive, declaratory and monetary relief for her alleged violations of federal securities laws.

 The agency claimed that between 2009 and 2011, Coplan enticed about 90 individuals to entrust her with their money, which she said she'd then turn over to a broker to invest in immigration bail bonds.

 An immigration bond is similar to a traditional bail bond, the difference being that the amount is set by immigration agents or an immigration judge.
 In practice, it is the amount a person must pay before being released from immigration detention.